gekatateam/neptunus/plugins/processors/stats/README.md

 The `stats` processor calculates count, sum, average, min, max, cumulative histograms with configured `buckets` and stores field last value as gauge for each configured field and produces it as an event every `period`.

 Plugin collects and produces stats for each combination of field name and labels values.
-If incoming event has no any configured label, event will be skipped.
 If incoming event has no configured field or field cannot be converted to a number, field stats will not updated.

+If `with_labels` configured and incoming event has no any configured label, event will be skipped.
+On the other hand, with `without_labels`, otherwise, plugin uses uses all event labels except the configured ones. **Only one parameter can be configured at the same time.**

 Stats stored as child fields in `stats` key.